-Biographical Data of Reverend Tamieka N. Moore, Executive Minister
+Biographical Data of Reverend Tamieka N. Gerow, Executive Minister

-Reverend Tamieka Nicole Moore currently serves as the Executive Minister of the Bethlehem Baptist Church in Spring House, PA.
-In this capacity, Reverend Moore assists the Senior Pastor, Reverend Charles W. Quann, with preaching, teaching, pastoral care, and spiritual growth/development for this growing, vibrant congregation.
+Reverend Tamieka Nicole Gerow currently serves as the Executive Minister of the Bethlehem Baptist Church in Spring House, PA.
+In this capacity, Reverend Gerow assists the Senior Pastor, Reverend Charles W. Quann, with preaching, teaching, pastoral care, and spiritual growth/development for this growing, vibrant congregation.

-Biographical Data of Reverend Tamieka N. Moore, Executive Minister (Cont.)
+Biographical Data of Reverend Tamieka N. Gerow, Executive Minister (Cont.)

 This proud member of Alpha Kappa Alpha Sorority, Incorporated chairs the Ecumenical Service Committee for the North Atlantic Regional Conference to be held in Philadelphia in April of 2013.
 She is the first born of Pastor William B. and Mrs. Pauline M. Moore and has a brother, Justin, an ordained elder who resides in Reston, VA.